A cluster of open issues and competing proposals around how subscribers join a live stream mid-session. Tagged “Joining Fetch Dissent” on GitHub.

 Latest Developments

-- draft-duke-moq-subscribe-rewind-02 (Apr 2) - Updated Rewind draft published with refined subscription filter semantics
+- draft-duke-moq-subscribe-rewind-02 (Apr 2) - Updated Rewind draft published with refined subscription filter semantics.

 - #1603 (Apr 10-11) - martin-duke questions required-request-id.
 Ian Swett supports simplification, calling it unclear what functionality it provides.
 He also notes Joining FETCH’s dependency on another Request as a design concern.